jac307/MediaArtTutorials/IARTS1T03/WT-W8.md

 <h3 style="color: darkred;">[30-40 min] Blender: Spatial Sound Integration</h3>

-Follow the Blender tutorials below to **import your stereo sound file** into your scene.

-Add a **Speaker object** and position it at the **center of the stage**.
+First:
+- Open your **duplicated W6 scene**.
+- Adjust your timeline to **720 frames (30 seconds at 24 fps)**.
+- **Remove any previous camera animation** from Week 6.

 Then:
-- Adjusting timing of lights to maintain a total duration of 30 seconds.
+- Follow the Blender tutorials bellow to add a **Speaker object** and position it at the **center of the stage** and **import your stereo sound file** into your scene.
+- **Adjust the timing of the lighting animation** to align with your 30-second sound composition.
 - Animate the camera so it **moves closer to and farther from the stage**, allowing changes in perceived volume and spatial nuance.
-- The camera movement should be smooth and intentional (no random motion).
+  > The camera movement should be smooth and intentional (no random motion).
   > Your goal is to demonstrate how **camera distance and movement** affect the perception of stereo panning, depth, and spatial presence.
+- Follow the tutorials below to export **video with sound**.

 Save your updated Blender file as: `Lastname-Firstname-W8.blend`